Rafael3994/texting-app/apps/backend/README.md

 # Backend Texting-App
-This is the project is the backend of texting-app.
-Here, we explain all you need for use the backend.
+This is the backend of texting-app.
+Here, we explain all you need to use the backend.

 - [Backend Texting-App](#backend-texting-app)
     - [Installation 🚀](#installation-)